Skip to Content

 • Noon – 9 pm on Sunday – Thursday

-• Noon – 2 am on Friday and Saturday
+• Noon – midnight on Friday and Saturday

 Las Vegas Monorail

-Although not free, the Las Vegas Monorail is a solid transportation option for those looking to access resorts along the east side of the Strip.
+Although not free, the Las Vegas Monorail can be a solid option for those looking to reach select resorts along the east side of the Strip.

-I enjoy leveraging the monorail specifically when going to Westgate or Sahara as it’s the most cost-effective option.
+I tend to use the monorail specifically when going to Westgate or Sahara as it’s the most cost-effective option.

 Stops along the monorail system include Sahara, Westgate, the Las Vegas Convention Center, Harrah’s/Linq, Flamingo, Horseshoe/Paris, and MGM Grand.
 At a cost of $5 one way, the monorail is a pretty cheap way to cover some ground.